twosdai/twosdai/README.md

 - 👋 Hi, I’m @twosdai
 Hacker at heart, Software Engineer

-Feel free to send me cool projects or code you like: daniel.wasserlauf@trychamp.co
+Feel free to send me cool projects or code you like: daniel.wasserlauf@gmail.com

 <!---